saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

 In the next example we will show you a more complex case.
 We will consider the scenario where we need to use an object retrieved from a previous call into the body of a subsequent call.
 Let's take a look at an example:

-1. First, we perform the call we retrieve the object from.
+1. First, perform the call we retrieve the object from.

     <img src={useBaseUrl('img/api-fortress/2022/04/how-to-response-object.png')} alt="GET component"/>